taskforceheadbanger/DEVGRU-Tactical-Operations-Command/README.md

 # WARNING: PROJECT ON HOLD AWAITING DCG FRAMEWORK UPGRADE
+# EXPECT A LONG WAIT WITH MULTIPLE DELAYS

 # COMING SOON
 The Official DEVGRU NAVY SEAL Tactical Operation Command Center mission development, planning and intelligence facility.
 This will be a fully functional mod which will, increase the abilities of Special Operations groups inside of the Arma 3 simulator.